Implementation of Stamp Act changes deferred by 3 months till Jul 1

 Through a notification the Revenue Department said these amended provisions will come into effect from July 1, 2020.
 As part of the amendments, it was decided that the stamp duty rates levied by Maharashtra will be taken as a benchmark as it accounts for 70 per cent of the total collection.

-It was amended to state that the stamp duty will have to be paid by either the buyer or the seller of a financial security, as against the current practice of levying the duty on both..
+It was amended to state that the stamp duty will have to be paid by either the buyer or the seller of a financial security, as against the current practice of levying the duty on both.
+Later, in a statement, the finance ministry said the notification pertains to putting in place an efficient mechanism for collection of stamp duty on security market instruments transactions through stock exchanges or clearing corporations authorised by stock exchanges and depositories.

+"This change was earlier notified to be implemented from April 1, 2020.
+However, due to the prevailing situation, it has been decided that the date of implementation will now be postponed to July 1, 2020," the ministry said..

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)